 Near Ladora in Iowa County, Iowa — The American Midwest (Upper Plains)

-Erected 1967 by State Historical Society of Iowa and the Iowa State Highway Commission.
+Erected 1987 by State Historical Society of Iowa and by the Iowa Department of Transportation.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-Historic Grinnell (about 800 feet away, measured in a direct line).
+Historic Amana Colonies (about 800 feet away, measured in a direct line).

 Also see . . .